rust-lang/rfcs/text/0000-flavor-syntactic-design-pattern.md

 Existing flavors do not yet support all the aspects described herein.
 This RFC recommends changes that close a limited number of these gaps; the [Future Possibilities](#future-possibilities) discusses other changes we could make to more fully support the flavor pattern for every flavor.

-## Tenet: all parts of the flavor pattern should have explicit syntax centered on the keyword `K`
+## Tenet: flavors should be understandable on their own

 One of the recommendations of this RFC is committing to add a `K`-flavored type syntax in the future, similar to what is proposed in [RFC #3628][].
 The motivation for this is that it is important when teaching flavors to be able to teach the *flavor specifically*, without having to reference additional language features like `impl Trait`.
 This addresses feedback we have received from Rust trainers which is that one of the difficulties in teaching Rust is that users can't learn Rust in "layers", they have to learn all parts of Rust at once before any of it makes sense.